pramcistudent/cookbook-project3/README.md

 - **Delete a Recipe** - [CRU**D**] Delete or 'remove' recipe is only available if the user is logged in and if the user added that recipe.
 ### Features Left to Implement
 In an ideal world, there are a couple functions that I would've loved to have completed but didn't have the time or knowledge on how to implement these features.
-- **Hash pass-wording** - This feature is a must for any app that requires users to enter their personal details.
+- **Hash pass-wording** - Best practice for any app that requires users to enter their personal details.
 - **Print / Email** - Being able to print the recipe as well as able to email the recipe to friends and family.
 This also allows targeted email marketing.
 - **Account profile** - Allows for the user to personalise their account and add additional information about the user such as images etc.
 - **Favorites** - Quick and easy to way for the user to review and store recipes they like.